Zoom Vs Google Meet 7 Key Differences: Which is better for online teaching?

 If you are running an online academy or planning to start a tutoring business – this question must have definitely crossed your mind.

 Whether you are offering group sessions or 1-on-1 sessions, choosing the right video conferencing platform is crucial for the success of your tutoring business.
-Google Meet and Zoom have emerged as two of the most popular choices among teachers.
+Google Meet and Zoom have emerged as two of the best virtual classroom software among teachers.
 This blog will delve into a comprehensive comparison of Zoom vs Google Meet, examining key factors such as participant capacity, User-friendliness, interactive tools, pricing, and integration with educational resources.

 TL:DR: Zoom Vs Google Meet